BVCS Bus

 We will have two operational buses:

-- Bus #1 is our brand new 2023 Thomas C2 Saf-T-Liner.
-It will enter service for the first time in September.
+• Bus #1 is a 2023 Thomas C2 Saf-T-Liner.
+It entered service in September 2022.

 Are we serving other schools?